howardsp/MyNixConfig/README.md

 Separately there's a ```settings``` folder that contains some of the shared settings that have been pulled out into their own files for ease of maintenance.

-My primary environment is X currently, but this setup supports switching to Wayland with a simple configuration change.
+My primary environment uses X currently, but this setup supports switching to Wayland with a simple configuration change.

 Below is a basic overview of how to get this system up and running